Find Affordable College Courses

 EE majors at University of Toledo take out an average of $20,684 in student loans while working on their egree.

 University of Akron Main Campus ranked #10 on this year’s Best Electrical Engineering Schools in Ohio list.
-Located in the medium-sized city of Akron, University of Akron Main Campus is a public college with a large student population.
+Located in the medium-sized city of Akron, University of Akron Main Campus is a public school with a large student population.

 After completing their degree, EE graduates from University of Akron Main Campus carry an average student debtload of $23,520.